scs-edpo/lab04-flowing-retail/docs/submissions/A1_E1_Gr4_KafkaStart.md

 ### Conclusion
 It seems that with smaller batch sizes, the latency increases.
+With adding the property linger.ms, the latency did not increase or decrease significantly.
 This is expected as the producer has to send more requests to the broker, which increases the time it takes to send the data.
 The default batch size of 16KB seems to be a good balance between latency and throughput.

 # E03 - Setup of prometheus and grafana